 Satisfactory training progress is defined by the training provider and included on the customer's IPE.
 The customer must meet satisfactory training progress requirements for each semester or grading period to receive VR funding for subsequent semesters or grading periods.

 The VR counselor can make exceptions to this requirement for no more than one semester or grading period and on a case-by-case basis if justification for the exception is documented clearly in a case note.
-If a customer fails to meet satisfactory training progress for two or more consecutive semesters or grading periods, the VR Manager must review and approve continuing with, or resuming, training and related services or supports.
+If a customer fails to meet satisfactory training progress for two or more consecutive semesters or grading periods, the VR Supervisor must review and approve continuing with, or resuming, training and related services or supports.

 C-406: Training at a College or University